naveen-aluri/Flutter-API-calls-using-Dio-library/README.md

-# Flutter make API calls using Dio library.
+# Flutter API calls using Dio library.

-A new Flutter application.
+Dio is a powerful http client library.
+This repository explains how to use Dio library.

 ## Getting Started